JulianHayward/AzAPICall/README.md

 #### CURRENT TASK

-If the script will call multiple times the `AzAPICall`-function and might doing it also in parellel, it is useful to see where the script is.
+If the script will call multiple times the `AzAPICall`-function and might doing it also in parallel, it is useful to see where the script is.
-Regarding to this, the `currentTtask` will be included in the output.
+Regarding to this, the `currentTask` will be included in the output.

 ```POWERSHELL
 $currentTask = "Microsoft Graph API: Get - Group List"